-For the WidePoint NFI CAs, a certificate shall be revoked when the binding between the subject and the subject's public key defined within a certificate is no longer considered valid.
-There are three circumstances under which certificates issued by the WidePoint NFI CA will be revoked:
+For WidePoint NFI CAs, a certificate shall be revoked when the binding between the subject and the subject's public key defined within a certificate is no longer considered valid.
+There are three (3) circumstances under which certificates issued by a WidePoint NFI CA may be revoked:

-- The first circumstance is when the WidePoint Policy Authority requests a WidePoint NFI-issued certificate be revoked.
-This will be the normal mechanism for revocation in cases where the WidePoint Policy Authority determines that an WidePoint NFI CA does not meet the policy requirements or certification of the WidePoint NFI CA is no longer in the best interests of WidePoint. - The second circumstance is when WidePoint receives an authenticated request from a previously designated official of the WidePoint NFI PKI responsible for the WidePoint NFI CA. - The third circumstance is when WidePoint NFI Operational personnel determine that an emergency has occurred that may impact the integrity of the certificates issued by the WidePoint NFI CA. Under such circumstances, the following individuals may authorize immediate certificate revocation: WidePoint Chief Executive Officer (CEO), WidePoint Chief Operating Officer (COO), or Other personnel as designated by the WidePoint CEO or WidePoint COO.
+- The first circumstance is when the WidePoint PKI Policy Authority requests a WidePoint NFI-issued certificate be revoked.
+This will be the normal mechanism for revocation in cases where the WidePoint PKI Policy Authority determines that a WidePoint NFI CA does not meet the policy requirements or certification of the WidePoint NFI CA is no longer in the best interests of WidePoint. - The second circumstance is when WidePoint receives an authenticated request from a previously designated official of the WidePoint NFI PKI responsible for the WidePoint NFI CA. - The third circumstance is when WidePoint NFI Operational personnel determine that an emergency has occurred that may impact the integrity of the certificates issued by the WidePoint NFI CA. Under such circumstances, the following individuals may authorize immediate certificate revocation: WidePoint Chief Security Officer or other personnel as designated by the WidePoint CSO.

-The WidePoint NFI Policy Authority shall meet as soon as practicable to review the emergency revocation.
+The WidePoint PKI Policy Authority shall meet as soon as practicable to review the emergency revocation.